CenturyLinkCloud/PublicKB/Cloud Application Manager/Cloud Optimization/partner-cloud-integration-connect-aws.md

 **Full Hardening**
 1. Provide your AWS Account ID in the required field.
 2. Log into your AWS Account
-3. Navigate to IAM and Create Your Own Policy with the following Data:
+3. Navigate to IAM, Click Policies, and Create Your Own Policy with the following Data:

   - Policy Name: CTLDeveloperPolicy